Contact Us

 Fifth Circuit Holds District Court's Relevant Conduct Ruling Insufficient Stubblefield

-Stubblefield appealed her 360-month sentence imposed after her guilty plea to conspiracy to distribute methamphetamine.
-When calculating the base offense level, the district court held Stubblefield responsible for all methamphetamine attributable to the conspiracy under U.S.S.G.
+Stubblefield pled guilty to conspiracy to distribute methamphetamine.
+At sentencing, when calculating the base offense level, the district court held Stubblefield responsible for all methamphetamine attributable to the conspiracy under U.S.S.G.
 1B1.3.
-Stubblefield argued that the district court failed to make sufficient factual findings to support its relevant conduct findings.
+Stubblefield appealed, arguing that the district court failed to make sufficient factual findings to support its relevant conduct findings.

 In order to hold Stubblefield accountable for the 630 grams of methamphetamine involved in the conspiracy, the district court was required to make specific findings that the acts and omissions of the others involved constituted relevant conduct-that is, that the other transactions were within the scope of a joint criminal activity, in furtherance of that activity, and reasonably foreseeable to Stubblefield.